studiopress/genesis-simple-hooks/readme.txt

 * Added new hooks to the defaults array
 * Whitespace, standards, and documentation

-= 1.8.0 =
+= 1.6 =
-* Increased requirement to Genesis 1.8.0.
+* Increased requirement to Genesis 1.6
+* Fixed bug with things not unhooking

+= 1.4 =
-* Switched over to the Genesis 1.8 admin menu class to build admin menu.
+* Increased requirement to Genesis 1.4

-= 1.8.0.1 =
-* Removed an unnecessary version compare check that was causing some fatal errors.
+* Fixed undefined index bug in functions.php

-= 1.8.0.2 =
+= 1.3.1.1 =
-* Fixed yet another fatal error but for people using less than Genesis 1.8.0.
-It should now deactivate gracefully.
+* Reduce requirement to Genesis 1.3
+* Increase requirement to WordPress 3.0

-= 2.0.0 =
+= 1.3.1 =
-* Updated to use new entry hooks in Genesis 2.0.
+* Bump to match Genesis version
-* Remove unused boxes.php file.
+* Require Genesis 1.3.1
+* Added new unhook options
+* Fixed bug with foreign language compatibility

-= 2.0.1 =
+= 1.2 =
+* Bump to match Genesis version
+* Require Genesis 1.2.1
-* Genesis 2.0 favicon unhook location fix.
+* Update hooks for Genesis 1.2.1

-= 2.1.0 =
+= 0.9 =
+* Add new hooks, remove deprecated hooks
+* Fix textarea bug with HTML entities
-* Increased requirement to Genesis 2.1.0.
+* Bump to pre-release 0.9 branch

-* Site title and description hooks.
-* Fixed outdated hook descriptions.
+= 0.1 =
+* Initial Release